 - Sufficient time should be dedicated to poster sessions, discussion groups, journal clubs, and informal activities.

-- The group of organizers must be scientifically and geographically diverse.
+- The group of organizers must be an international and gender-diverse group of scientists.

-For a detailed list of selection criteria, refer to the application guidelines.
+For a detailed list of selection criteria, please refer to the application guidelines.

 The selection process involves the following steps: